The Benefits of Developing a Speak-Up Culture at Work

 So, conduct regular pulse surveys and, when appropriate, respond to your employees’ feedback.
 Make changes they can resonate with and that speaks to their values.
 And, for every contribution made, make sure to express your thanks.

-The absense of psychological safety at work can cause toxic behaviours to run rife.
+The absence of psychological safety at work can cause toxic behaviours to run rife.
 This results in a negative work environment that damages the productivity, engagement, and happiness of your employees.

 Gone are the days when workers would grin and bear it.
 Many employees will now prioritise their health and wellbeing over their job.
 In particular, a significant number of Gen Zs and Millennials will consider switching roles for this reason.